alvinferd/Project-KOM312/README.md

 3. Launch the backend server
 -> To switch back to the HTTP server, nullify either field and relaunch again.

-## ☑️ Todo
-This project is still under development.
-The following features are about to be implemented.
-Feel free to contribute.
-* Tests
-* Improved data validation
-* More REST
-* Ability to rename notebooks and notes

-## 🧑‍💻 Contributing
-Feel free to contribute!
-All contributions that add value to the project are welcome.
-However, please be aware that you are not done after having opened a PR.
-In order to keep quality high, it is expected that you implement change requests and react to comments within an adequate time, until your code is merged.
-Otherwise your PRs will be closed after a while, sorry!

 ## 📓 License
 MIT @ [Ferdinand Mütsch](https://muetsch.io)